-Performance: up to 11,100 lb to near Earth orbit, up to 4,010 lb to geo transfer orbit, up to 2,000 lb to geosynchronous orbit

-The Delta program has had more than 200 successful domestic and foreign military and commercial launches.
-Delta I. Delta launch vehicle family began in 1959 with a contract to Douglas Aircraft Co. (now Boeing) for the production and integration of 12 space-launch vehicles.
+Performance: up to 11,100 lb to near Earth orbit, up to 4,010 lb to geo transfer orbit, up to 2,000 lb to geosynchronous orbit.
+COMMENTARY with a contract to Douglas Aircraft Co. (now Boeing) for the production and integration of 12 space-launch vehicles.
 The Delta used components from USAF's Thor intermediate-range ballistic missile as its first stage and the Navy's Vanguard launch vehicle program as its second.
 The first Delta was launched from Cape Canaveral and had the ability to deliver a 100-lb spacecraft into geostationary transfer orbit.